 The 2000 GUP Condition G.7.a. requires traffic counts for a minimum of three times per year for an interval of two weeks each time.
 Since 2003, the established methodology for traffic monitoring program is six weeks in the spring and two weeks in the fall for a total of eight weeks of count data.
-In 2023, the Stanford traffic monitoring program followed the standard methodology under which the program has been consistently conducted since 2003.
+In 2024, the Stanford traffic monitoring program followed the standard methodology under which the program has been consistently conducted since 2003.

-The baseline used to determine compliance with the no-net-new trips included the adjustments; the adjusted traffic volumes were always calculated as part of the monitoring program for that year.
-In the AR 23 reporting period, the adjustment data was collected for six weeks in spring and two weeks in fall.
+The baseline used to determine compliance with the no-net-new trips condition included the adjustments; the adjusted traffic volumes were always calculated as part of the monitoring program for that year.
+In the AR 24 reporting period, the adjustment data was collected for six weeks in spring and two weeks in fall.

-In 2023, the monitoring program collected all the data required to compare traffic levels to the baseline.
-The 2023 Monitoring Report concludes that the adjusted AM inbound fall count totaled 2,723 vehicles.
-This represents a decrease of 596 vehicles below the baseline 2001 AM inbound count.
-The 2023 PM outbound count of

-3,062 vehicles is 384 vehicles below the baseline 2001 PM outbound count.
-Stanford University is in compliance with the 2000 GUP no-net-new-trips requirement in 2023.
+In 2024, the monitoring program collected all the data required to compare traffic levels to the baseline.
+The 2024 Monitoring Report concludes that the adjusted AM inbound fall count totaled 2,779 vehicles.
+This represents a decrease of 540 vehicles below the baseline 2001 AM inbound count.
+The 2024 PM outbound count of 3,019 vehicles is 427 vehicles below the baseline 2001 PM outbound count.
+Stanford University is in compliance with the 2000 GUP no-net-new-trips requirement in 2024.

-The Stanford University Traffic Monitoring Report 2023 is available for review on the County website, (https://plandev.sccgov.org/policies-programs/stanford-university/2000-general-use-permit/annual-reports).
+The Stanford University Traffic Monitoring Report 2024 is available for review on the County website, (https://stgenpln.blob.core.windows.net/document/Stanford Traffic Monitoring Report 2024.pdf).
 Results of annual traffic monitoring are summarized in Appendix D of this document.